winddori2002/MANNER/README.md

 ## 1. Prepare dataset

-We use VoiceBank-DEMAND (Valentini) data set for training MANNER.
+We use VoiceBank-DEMAND (Valentini) dataset consisting 28 speakers for training MANNER.

-The dataset can be downloaded here.
+The dataset can be downloaded [here](https://datashare.ed.ac.uk/handle/10283/2791).

 ## 2. Downsample